cam39porter/tangle/static-site-generator/blog/03-09-18[blazingtrails]/index.md

 ---
 path: '/blog/vannevar-bush-memex'
-date: '2018-03-08'
+date: '2018-03-09'
-title: 'Information Overload'
+title: 'Blazing Trails'
-subtitle: 'The Case for the Memex 70 Years Later'
+subtitle: 'The Memex 70 Years Later'
 author: 'Myles McGinley'
-tags: ['Memex', 'Memory', 'Tool']
+tags: ['Memex', 'Memory', 'Trails']
 ---

 ## Vannevar's Predictions

 ... were oddly prescient.
 In a 1945 article published in the Atlantic called ["As We May Think"](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/), the then Director of the Office of Scientific Research and Development, Vannevar Bush, outlined the first version of Google Glass, a more advanced encyclopedia that we might now call Wikipedia, as well as something he coined the Memex: "a device in which an individual stores all his books, records, and communications, and which is mechanized so that it may be consulted with exceeding speed and flexibility."

 These predictions were born from Bush's concern with the changing relationship between humanity and the sum of our knowledge.
 He hoped that these imaginary inventions would help solve the information overload problem that he felt even in 1945.

 Bush lamented that our ability to distill valuable insight from "the record" was falling well behind the growth of published content.
-During the mid 20th century, developments in data storage were all the rage, but Bush saw another side to the equation: the need to place equal emphasis on how we *access* information now stored on tiin.
+During the mid 20th century, developments in data storage were all the rage, but Bush saw another side to the equation: the need to place equal emphasis on how we *access* information now stored on tiny discs.
 He writes:

 > Mere compression [...] is not enough; one needs not only to make and store a record but also be able to consult it, and this aspect of the matter comes later.
 Even the modern great library is not generally consulted; it is nibbled at by a few.
 [...]